 Divorce mediation attorney Judith R. Kaplan provides Massachusetts divorce and family law mediation services for couples seeking an affordable alternative to hiring two divorce lawyers and heading to court.
 She works with couples during any phase of separation, divorce and post-divorce.
-She works with couples involved in uncontested divorces and contested divorces and unmarried parents.
+She works with unmarried parents and couples involved in uncontested divorces and contested divorces.
+She can also assist with child support and alimony modifications and arrearages.
 She meets clients in Norwell, Quincy and Braintree and via Zoom.

 My mission is to help families minimize the financial and psychological impacts of separation and divorce.

 When I first meet couples, they are overwhelmed and often do not know where to start.
 They often ask the same questions: Is Massachusetts a 50/50 state?
 How much child support am I expected to pay?
 Can I afford to keep the house?
 I understand no two couples are alike.
 I can help you reach a comprehensive settlement that works for you and your family.
 My services are confidential and thorough.